Study in Thailand for a degree or just a semester abroad

 Please note that you will often find Thai MBA students who graduated from a BBA program.
 Western HR departments would smile about such an education and, most likely, reject the job application.
 Such students may influence your experience in class since they are not much interested in learning anything new; they just want to obtain a graduate degree.

 This is likely caused by one of two reasons.
 On the one hand, MBA programs are highly profitable for universities, and getting BBA graduates into them increases the quote of those who pass (and the MBA students don't need to fear failing very much - they basically study a very similar content again).
 On the other hand, you find plenty of civil servants in such programs.
-For a civil servant, any graduate degree leeds to a rise in salary.
+For a civil servant, any graduate degree leads to a rise in salary.
 The content, field, capability, or skills are not considered in such an automatic process.

 The MBA program (weekend programs are often called Executive MBA or EMBA) may serve you as an example for a general advice.
 Don't choose your degree program or your university for a student exchange only after brochures or university Web sites.
 If any possible, pay them a visit yourself and meet the students who study the program that you would like to join.
 That way, you will quickly experience whether a particular program is the right one for you, or you better should take a look at another program.